Mikaela/mikaela.github.io/n/dns.md

 If those matter to you, you may also like to consider [increasing your minimum TTL to around an hour in a local server](https://blog.apnic.net/2019/11/12/stop-using-ridiculously-low-dns-ttls/).

-_Criticizers will ask whether changing your DNS server will save the world?
-No, fighting climate change takes much more, while some of it is small effortless tasks which effect cumulates.
-Anyway, keep reading._

 ### Why to not use ECS?

 _Android DoH3 option:_ `cloudflare-dns.com`